6 Verses to Help You Rest this Summer

 “I have told you these things so that, in Me, you may have peace.
 In this world, you will have trouble.
 But take heart!
 I have overcome the world.”

 The next time a restless spirit threatens to ruin a perfect summer day, stop and remind yourself that, in Jesus, the victory has already been won!
 God is in control, our destiny as believers is set, and things won’t fall apart when we pause to enjoy the beauty of the world around us.

 Looking for tools to help you rest in His arms this season?
-Maybe set some time aside to journal every morning or relax, meditate and focus on God and His Word as you color within the pages of this Lovely World Coloring Journal.
+Maybe set some time aside to journal every morning to relax, meditate and focus on God and His Word.
 Ever thought of Bible journaling?
-Take time to soak in His presence before bed every night with a 30-minute unwind session using Illustrated Faith supplies.
+Take time to soak in His presence before bed every night with a 30-minute unwind session using Bible journaling supplies.
 Also, be sure to send your loved ones a Summertime Ecard to remind them to praise God for his beautiful creation during these sure-to-be glorious summer months.